Algebraic groups in non-commutative probability theory revisited: Group structures from convolutions: the classical case

 \section{Group structures from convolutions: the classical case}

-Let us start with classical probability as a benchmark for the non-commutative constructions which is to come in the next section.
+Let us start with classical probability as a template for the non-commutative constructions which are to come in the next section.
 The following presentation revisits ideas from classical probability in an algebraic language recasting them in the setting presented in the recent work \cite{efptz}, which formulates moment-cumulant relations as well as Wick polynomials in the framework of algebraic groups.

-We assume a situation where distributions of random variables are entirely characterized by the sequence of all their moments (think for example to random variables with finite support, Gaussian variables, or alike).
-The reason for this hypothesis is that the analogous assumption is made in the combinatorial approach to free probability, where the distribution of a random variable is identified with the sequence of its moments at all orders.
-See for example the definition of distributions in the standard reference \cite[Chapter 1]{nicaspeicher_06}.
+We assume that all distributions of random variables have determinate moment problem, that is, they are entirely characterized by the sequence of all their moments (think for example to random variables with compact support, Gaussian variables, or alike; see \cite{Akhiezer} as a standard reference on these questions).
+This hypothesis arises from a parallel assumption made within the combinatorial approach to free probability, where the distribution of a random variable is identified with the sequence of its moments at all orders.
+See for example the definition of distributions in free probability in the standard reference \cite[Chapter 1]{nicaspeicher_06}.